In August, 2014 Wagner College’s Evelyn L. Spiro School of Nursing enrolled the first cohort in its new Doctor of Nursing Practice program.

 “Wagner College is not the only DNP program in the area, but we have assets that set us apart from everyone else,” said Professor Kathleen Ahern, Wagner’s director of graduate nursing studies.
 “First, our DNP will focus on disaster preparedness and population health — and that makes us unique.

-“Many of our courses will include an extra focus on disaster preparedness — in biology, for instance, we will study ways to handle a bioterrorism event, and our course on post-traumatic stress will place special emphasis on recovering in the aftermath of a terrorist attack,” Ahern said.
+“Many of our courses include an extra focus on disaster preparedness — in biology, for instance, we will study ways to handle a bioterrorism event, and our course on post-traumatic stress will place special emphasis on recovering in the aftermath of a terrorist attack,” Ahern said.
 “And our course on disaster preparedness systems will give students an in-depth exposure to the Incident Command System for Healthcare/Hospitals.
 Students will obtain a certificate of completion from the Federal Emergency Management Agency after that course.”

 Ahern noted that students who have enrolled in Wagner College’s existing master’s nursing program have achieved a 95 percent completion rate because of the individualized attention and support they get from faculty members.